frankMagoba/tutorials_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Use moesif cors blocker on chrome while running in case of any cors error

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install dependencies

 ### `npm start`